astifter/unclog/README.md

 ## TL;DR

 unclog is a zero-config, yet highly flexible logging library for C. It currently only supports POSIX-style OSes and needs pthread-style mutexes.
-CMake is used for building.

-There are plans to move from CMake to autotools OR add Windows support.
-Let's see.

 ### Compile and Install

+./autogen.sh
+./configure
+make
-make PREFIX=/usr/local install
+make install

 ## The Name